Quick Start¶

 cd graphnet

 Choose the appropriate requirements file based on your system.
-Here there is just an example of installation with PyTorch-2.5.1 but check the matrix above for a full idea of all the versions can be installed.
+Here there is just an example of installation with PyTorch-2.5.1 but check the matrix above for a full idea of all the versions that can be installed.

-For CPU-only enviroments:
+For CPU-only environments:

 pip3 install torch==2.5.1 torchvision==0.20.1 torchaudio==2.5.1 --index-url https://download.pytorch.org/whl/cpu